mendix/google-maps/README.md

 * Data sources Context, Static, XPath or Microflow
 * Customize the display of the marker.
 If the marker can not be found from the custom markers.
 The widget will use the specified custom markers else it will use the widget bundled marker.
+* Supports actions when a marker is clicked:
+    * Open page
+    * Call microflow
+    * Call nanoflow

 ## Limitations
 Context and static datasource are Offline capable with Mendix data, however still need to be online to see the map.